Centre Party (Faroe Islands)

 The Centre Party (Miðflokkurin) is a Christian democratic, conservative political party on the Faroe Islands, led by Jenis av Rana.
 The party is known for its social conservatism, particularly its stance on LGBT rights.

-At the 2008 Faroese general election, the party won 8.4% of the popular vote and 3 out of 33 seats.
+At the 2008 Faroese general election, the party won 8.4% of the popular vote and three out of 33 seats in the Løgting.
 In the 2011 Faroese general election, the party fell to 6.2% and two seats.

 Current members of the Løgting

 As of the 2022 general snap election: